Royal Literary Fund: History

 Throughout the nineteenth century and until 1939 much of the charity's money came from an annual fund-raising dinner at which major public and literary figures (including Gladstone, Lord Palmerston, Dr Livingstone, Stanley Baldwin, Charles Dickens, Thackeray, Robert Browning, J. M. Barrie and Rudyard Kipling) exhorted guests to make generous donations.
 Current funds include the income from these earlier investments and from royalties bequeathed by writers.
 Among the estates from which the Fund earns royalties are those of the First World War poet Rupert Brooke, the novelists Somerset Maugham and G. K. Chesterton and children's writers Arthur Ransome and A. A. Milne.

+The RLF's chief executive is Edward Kemp, and in 2024 Queen Camilla was announced as the new royal patron.

-Fellowship Scheme
+Fellowship scheme

 Income from the A. A. Milne estate has enabled the RLF to establish a Fellowship Scheme to place professional writers in universities in the UK.
 The Fellowship Scheme was established in 1999 under the guidance of Hilary Spurling.
 It provides a stipend for established writers to work in universities and colleges to help students and staff to develop their writing skills, concentrating particularly on academic writing.
 Typically, these are one-to-one sessions.
 Writers employed include novelists, playwrights, poets, translators, writers of non-fiction and of children's books.
 By the end of 2006, there were 77 Fellows in 47 institutions throughout the mainland UK.

 The Fellowship Scheme also undertakes research into the state of writing among British students and school pupils and is proactive in promoting the development of writing skills.
-Between 2002 and 2005 a group of Project Fellowships existed to carry out research into how the work for the Fellowship could be furthered in the future.
+Between 2002 and 2005, a group of Project Fellowships existed to carry out research into how the work for the Fellowship could be furthered in the future.

-Sale of Rights
+Sale of rights

 Winnie the Pooh

 In 2001, the RLF sold the rights of the character Winnie the Pooh, and others in the series, to Disney.
 The $350 million deal gave Disney full rights to the franchise until copyright expires in 2026.
 Winnie the Pooh author A. A. Milne had sold the rights to the RLF.
 The RLF gained about $132 million from the deal.

 Disney first acquired the rights to the characters in the 1960s and paid twice-yearly royalties to the RLF and other beneficiaries.